Pupillaea aperta

 Pupillaea aperta, common name the mantled keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell varies between 23 mm and 50 mm.

+Pupillaea aperta has a flattened shell with an aperture on the peak.
+It also varies in color.

 Distribution

 This marine species occurs off Namibia to North Transkei, South Africa.